-Opportunities Guidebook 2022-2023
+Opportunities Guidebook 2023-2024

-COVID-19 Update Statement on Remote/Virtual Activities
+Statement on Remote/Virtual Activities

-The University has returned to in-person learning on campus, and we will respond to University and City guidance in the event that COVID numbers increase to high levels again in Baltimore.
-In order to adapt to the potential for some continued remote work and courses, we are asking our community partners to note if their projects could be completed by students either fully in-person, hybrid (some inperson and some virtual work), or remotely.
-Regarding in-person collaboration, all JHU students are required to be vaccinated, and we will work with our organizational partners to ensure that all of our students and community members remain as safe as possible in accordance with all City and University public health guidelines.
+The University has returned to in-person learning on campus, but in order to adapt to the potential for some continued remote work and courses, we are asking our community partners to note if their projects could be completed by students either fully in-person, hybrid (some in-person and some virtual work), or remotely.
+Regarding in-person collaboration, all JHU students are required to have received at least one dose of the COVID-19 vaccine, and we will work with our organizational partners to ensure that all of our students and community members remain as safe as possible in accordance with all City and University public health guidelines.